Testamentary Trusts

 • Ambiguity.
 If the decedent’s will is confusing or lacking in clarity, the testamentary trust may not be established or executed properly.

-For these reasons, some people prefer the precision of a living trust.
+For these reasons, some people prefer the precision of a living trust over a testamentary trust.
 However, money does present a barrier to entry.

 Medley Law Firm: Testamentary Trusts Attorney